aakilfernandes/aakilfernandes.github.io/_posts/2015-12-09-price-stable-cryptocurrencies-via-cfds.md

 layout: post
 ---

 The concept of price stable cryptocurrencies has been on my mind a lot because I’m working on a [peer-to-peer marketplace](http://safemarket.github.io).
-While  cryptocurrency marketplaces have struggled with price instability, price-stable cryptocurrencies offer comfort to users and merchants who are not interested in speculating.
+While cryptocurrency marketplaces have struggled with price instability, a price-stable cryptocurrency could offer comfort to users and merchants who are not interested in speculating.
 I was happy to learn that there are multiple groups working very hard to make such a reality come true.
 This post is about one particularly novel strategy being utilized by [MakerDao](http://makerdao.com/) and [BitShares](https://bitshares.org/): Contract for Differences or CFDs.

 While the mechanisms of this strategy can be complicated, there are a few main takeaways: